fuksman/dlmbltlg/README.md

 Telegram bot to work with Delimobil b2b-account.

 This application provides abilities to:
-* Authenticate in a bot with Delimobil user's credentials
+* Authenticate in a bot with Delimobil admin's credentials or as the employee of existing company
-* Get balance
+* Get balance with automatic notifications about its changes
 * Get last rides list
-* Get last invoice generated in the current month
+* Get last documents from Delimobil
-* Generate and get new invoice
+* Generate new invoices

 ## Running